-At one point, the health and wellness industry advised eating five to six small meals per day for optimal metabolism.
+Whether you’re new to keto or have been doing it for a while, you may be wondering how to do intermittent fasting.
+At one point, the health and wellness industry advised eating 5-6 small meals per day for optimal metabolism.
 The claim was that smaller meals lead to weight loss, while a fasted state puts the body into “starvation mode,” causing it to hold on to calories.

-New research now reveals the exact opposite — that fasting (the practice of going extended periods without food) may boost metabolism, improve insulin sensitivity and help transition your body into a fat-burning state.
+However, more recent research reveals the exact opposite — that there are several benefits of intermittent fasting, which is the practice of going extended periods without food.
+A fasting diet may boost metabolism, improve insulin sensitivity, and help transition your body into a fat-burning state.

 There are multiple approaches to fasting.
-You’ll learn about each intermittent fasting schedule below, and how they benefit individuals based on their goals, lifestyle and activity level.
+You’ll learn how to do intermittent fasting several different ways, and how it can benefit you based on your goals, lifestyle, and activity level.

 Types of Intermittent Fasting